floft/meta-ecam/README.md

 camera, but it should insert properly (hence the reason for the modified 3.2 kernel).

+**Warning:** it should build, but you'll run into issues with systemd at the moment when you boot.
+This is not fully working yet.

 Yocto Project
 -----
 Install Ubuntu in Virtualbox if you don't have it already.
 Ubuntu 12.04 or